 Research conducted by the project management institute in 2017 concluded that around 71 percent used the agile approach in their processes.
-Agile methodology follows the 5 basic yet essential principles –
+The agile methodology follows the 5 basic yet essential principles –

 According to the research conducted by kiss flow in 2018, organizations that are developing projects using agile methodologies are 28 percent more successful.
 Therefore, organizations believe that using an agile approach in developing web projects leads to faster completion of projects and, at the same time, providing a final product that meets customers’ needs.
 There are various agile development frameworks.
 Some of them include Kanban, Lean software development, scrum, extreme programming (XP) etc.

-Big corporations such as CNBC, Microsoft, and Google use the agile approach.
+Big corporations are even enjoying the advantages of agile methodology such as CNBC, Microsoft, and Google use the agile approach.
 So, where are you heading towards?

 Traditional web development approaches put more emphasis on following rigid plans.
 In the traditional software development approach, projects follow a sequential, step-by-step plan which includes various stages –

 The traditional software development approach follows systematic plans to ensure the completion of projects.
-Therefore, it is often considered as a linear approach to developing web projects.
-On the contrary, agile methodology is a completely flexible process as changes can be made in the project even after the project gets started.
+Therefore, it is popularly known as a linear approach for developing web projects.
+On the contrary, agile methodology is a completely flexible process as team members can make changes in the project after the completion of the project.

-In the traditional software development approach, customers get involved in the early stages of development.
-Customers can see the product after it gets developed.
+In the traditional software development approach, customers actively participate in the early stages of development.
+They have the opportunity to see the product once it is developed.

-On the contrary, the agile model is all about where customers are highly involved in the development of web projects from the start.
+On the contrary, the agile model emphasizes high customer involvement in the development of web projects right from the start.
 Not only this, they can review the application at every stage of development.

 When handling small projects or projects that do not require any complex changes, then working with a traditional approach outperforms the best.
 Sudden changes in the project can shift the development team’s focus to move back to step 1.

-On the other hand, the agile approach should be recommended for handling complex projects or projects that are subject to frequent changes.
+On the other hand, agile approach is highly suitable for handling complex projects or projects that are subject to frequent changes.